 “There are some parts about grief that are bad and some that are even worse.
 We get into those deeper parts.
 It’s great to be in a space with people who are going through the same thing that you are.”

 “Before attending group and camp, I couldn’t talk about the day I found out that Paul had passed.
 I pretended it never happened.
 Now I can share the story.
 I look back at it as a memory, not a nightmare.”

-Bella was invited by Melissa Lunardini, Children’s Bereavement Manager for The Elizabeth Hospice, and Samira Moosavi, Children’s Group Coordinator, to participate in the Camp Spero Teen Advisory Council.
+Bella was invited by Samira Moosavi, Children’s Bereavement Manager for The Elizabeth Hospice, to participate in the Camp Spero Teen Advisory Council.
 This group of teens who previously attended the organization’s summer grief camp are helping to design the alumni camp experience.